Does Salt-Free work in Waterloo Region?

 The answer is a loud and clear YES!

 In light of the recent salt shortage in Kitchener, Waterloo and area, perhaps looking more closely at an alternative makes a lot of sense.
 After all, the salt your softener uses is going down the drain and will eventually find its way into the drinking water.
 Yes, there is already trace sodium in the water supply and that will only get worse.
-Salt from de-icing as well as softeners are to blame.
+Salt from de-icing as well as softeners is to blame.

 Newer softeners use far less salt than models over 10 years old, but if you go for a scale-inhibitor, you will get the benefits of a traditional softener without any salt at all?